Phreatomagmatic eruption: Tuff cones

 Tuff cones are steep sloped and cone shaped.
 They have wide craters and are formed of highly altered, thickly bedded tephra.
 They are considered to be a taller variant of a tuff ring, formed by less powerful eruptions.
 Tuff cones are usually small in height.
 Koko Crater is 1,208 feet.

-Examples of phreatomagmatic eruptions
+Examples

 Minoan eruption of Santorini

 Santorini is part of the Southern Aegean volcanic arc, 140 km north of Crete.
 The Minoan eruption of Santorini, was the latest eruption and occurred in the first half of the 17th century BC.
 The eruption was of predominantly rhyodacite composition.
 The Minoan eruption had four phases.
 Phase 1 was a white to pink pumice fallout with dispersal axis trending ESE.
 The deposit has a maximum thickness of 6 m and ash flow layers are interbedded at the top.
 Phase 2 has ash and lapilli beds that are cross stratified with mega-ripples and dune-like structures.
 The deposit thicknesses vary from 10 cm to 12 m.
 Phases 3 and 4 are pyroclastic density current deposits.
 Phases 1 and 3 were phreatomagmatic.